keroro520/op-coordinator/README.md

 #### `coordinator_stopElection`

 Disables the auto-detection and auto-election process.
-When the election is stopped, the master node will not be changed even if the current master node is down.
+When the election is stopped, the active sequencer will not be changed even if the current active sequencer is down.
 The election process can be started again by calling StartElection.

 This API is used for debugging purpose and handling accidental situations.